 We follow the ADA’s recommendations on prescribing x-rays based on the individual needs of each patient.
 We use digital radiography sensors, which allow the lowest radiation exposure.
 Our policies are designed to use x-ray technology in ways that are safe for your child.

 We always weigh any health risks and benefits for any treatment we recommend, and we are respectful of individual choices regarding any treatment, including fluoride.
-The conversation about fluoride has polarized some communities.
+The conversation about fluoride has polarized some communities here in Hawaii.
 Our opinion is that for children who are not immediately facing cavities, and who maintain a low-carbohydrate diet, fluoride provides less benefit.
 For children that have cavities, or maintain a high-carbohydrate diet, we consider low doses of fluoride to be safe and beneficial for total wellness.
 Unfortunately, many families maintain a diet with high levels of carbohydrates, and therefore may benefit from fluoride use.
 We will always respect your preferences.

 Cavities and dental treatment

-If cavities are clearly established, we prefer to treat them while they are still small.
+If cavities warrant restorations, we prefer to treat them while they are still small.
 Allowing cavities to grow in size leads to the loss of more tooth structure, physical pain, and deeper infection - allows bacteria to multiply and infect other teeth with more cavities.
 We use white composite/resin fillings.
 We never use amalgam/mercury fillings.
 White fillings require more time and skill by a dental team, yet they allow for more preservation of natural tooth structure, and have zero risk of mercury toxicity.
 White fillings are also far more visually pleasing.
 White fillings may be only partially covered by insurance, and a co-payment is often required.

 Large cavities may require pediatric crowns, and we offer stainless steel, and Zirconia options.
 Stainless steel crowns are safe and strong.
 They are often well-covered by insurance plans.
 Zirconia crowns are made of ceramic glass, and are very esthetic, yet are more expensive, and require certain clinical conditions.
 Zirconia is often not covered by insurance plans.
 Some teeth with large cavities also require treatment of the nerve in a tooth, to remove any internal infection.
 In baby teeth, this is a relatively fast and comfortable procedure, and should not cause additional worry for patients or parents.